MORE ABOUT THIS BOOK

 * * *

 One source of suspense is not knowing how things turn out, but an equally powerful source is knowing how they turn out and waiting for that to happen.
 There are certain novels that hinge, in part, on this kind of foreknowledge: their authors actually let us know the plot beforehand, not so much to ruin suspense as to heighten it.
 In Richard Ford's Canada, for instance, the elderly narrator, reflecting back on his childhood, tells us in the novel's first sentence that his parents robbed a bank, and then tells us again, repeatedly over the course of many pages, until we finally get to the event itself, about halfway through the book.
 At that point, having had something definite to look forward to, we find ourselves in freefall, with no certainty at all about what will happen next.
 Plot takes over, but not wholly: the role of memory is still ever-present, and we are never allowed to forget that the endangered young boy in the story turned into the older man who is telling us the tale.
 The novel as a whole possesses a cunning and unusual combination of forward movement and retrospective musing, with the result that the anxiety of the suspense somehow becomes infused with, or confused with, the calm of remembering.

-gives us forecasts we don't know how to use until the very end of the novel.
+In a different way, Shirley Hazzard's omniscient narrator in The Transit of Venus gives us forecasts we don't know how to use until the very end of the novel.
 Quite early in the plot, this voice announces to us that one of the main characters, the astronomer who is in love with the female protagonist, will end up dying by his own hand before he reaches the pinnacle of his career.
 Much later, toward the end of the book, the narrator lets fall that an extremely minor character, a doctor who appears in one brief scene, will die three months later in an air crash.
 It is not until the final page of the book that we understand how these facts come together and why we needed to know them, but in the meantime we have undergone a great deal of anxiety wondering which possible betrayals and discoveries (and there are several) could cause the astronomer to kill himself.
 Only at the end do we learn that all of our anxious guesses were wrong: the true course of events, as so often in life, turns out to be one we didn't expect.

-on the familiar Garden of Eden story (though, granted, its familiarity to us now is at least partly thanks to Milton).
+Milton based his Paradise Lost on the familiar Garden of Eden story (though, granted, its familiarity to us now is at least partly thanks to Milton).
 In both the Bible and its Miltonic elaboration, the serpent tempts Eve and, through her, Adam to eat the forbidden fruit of knowledge, an act of disobedience that leads to humanity's ejection from eternal paradise.
 The book-length poem has now been around for so long that it seems natural for it to exist, but think how odd it must have been for Milton to undertake it in the first place.
 An epic retelling of a brief story from Genesis, couched in unrhymed iambic pentameters and intended to "justify the ways of God to men"—only a courageous madman, or an unconventional genius, would imagine he could accomplish such a thing.
 And yet it works, even three or four centuries later, and even for nonbelieving readers like William Empson and me.
 We may have to rejig the motive slightly, turning Satan into a heroic rebel and questioning God's degree of justification.
 We may feel unexpectedly moved and uplifted by the ending, which is supposed to be a tragedy of punishment, but which instead seems to view Adam and Eve's new life with something like hope, or even excitement:

 Some natural tears they dropped, but wiped them soon;